 - 12 bottles.
 Even if you are breastfeeding, you should have bottles to use for pumped breast milk.

-- Pumping supplies such as sterilization bags and storage bottles
+- Pumping supplies such as sterilization bags, storage bottles and breast pads

 The Diaper Bag